Big Brother Africa season 4: Housemates

-Paloma

-Paloma Manda is a 25-year-old sales assistant from Zambia.
-Paloma became the ninth person to be evicted from the House on Day 28, after a triple eviction.

-In 2010 Paloma competed as a contestant in Big Brother Africa: All-Stars in which she lasted 84 days in the house, for a total of 112 days for both her stays in the Big Brother house.

-Phil

-Filbert Okure is a 25-year-old Marketing Consultant from Uganda.
-Phil became the fifth person to be evicted from the House on Day 21.

-Quinn

-Quinn Sieber is a 21-year-old Media Diploma student from South Africa.
-Quinn, along with his partner Kristal, became the third pair, and fourteenth housemate to be from the House evicted on Day 49.

-Rene

-Rene Moolman is a 26-year-old hairstylist from Namibia.
-Rene became the eighth person to be evicted from the House on Day 28, after a triple eviction.

-Teddy

-Edward Muthusi is a 34-year-old developer from Kenya.
-Teddy was the first person to be evicted from the House on Day 7.

-Wayoe

-George Wayoe is a 34-year-old web developer from Ghana.
-Wayoe was the second person to be evicted from the House on Day 7, as part of a double eviction.

-Yacob

-Yacob Yehdego is a 28-year-old assistant manager from Ethiopia.
-Yacob, along with his partner Hannington, became the first pair, and tenth person to be evicted from the House on Day 35.

-In 2010 Yacob participated as a contestant in Big Brother Africa: All-Stars; he lasted 50 days before he quit.
-Yacob has spent a total of 85 days in the Big Brother House.

 Nominations table

 Each week the housemates must nominate two of their fellow housemates for eviction.
 Each week the HoH must choose to save one of the initial evictees and replace them with another housemate.
 In weeks when more than two housemates are nominated for eviction the voting results to save are revealed as evict votes which go to housemates who received the fewest votes in a country or countries.
 Any changes that affect nominations are noted.

 Nomination notes

 Controversy

 Many fans were not happy about the inequality of number of housemates per representing country.
-They were emphasizing on how some countries had three participants (e.g. Namibia, Nigeria) while other countries simply had one participant (e.g. Botswana, Malawi, Ethiopia, Ghana - whose only participant was evicted on the first week on the show).
+They were emphasizing on how some countries had three participants (e.g. Namibia, Nigeria) while other countries simply had one participant (e.g. Botswana, Ethiopia, Malawi, Tanzania, Ghana - whose only participant was evicted on the first week on the show).
 The fans complained about the issue to M-Net after how unfair the balance of the game was.